 Due to height restrictions of the OEM F-series top mount/perch (we will never make a camber plate that adds ride height to the OEM spring/strut combo) this is a camber-only adjustable top mount.
 To adjust the camber is simple - with the rubber covers (aka: Tupperware) out of the way, you can see the 6 Allen head bolts that protrude above the upper spherical bearing holder in the image above.
 With the suspension lifted to remove pre-load from the top mount, loosen these 6 Allen head bolts (with a 1/4" or 6mm hex key wrench) and slide the top of the wheel inboard (negative) or outboard (positive) to alter the camber setting.
 There are engraved marks on the main plate which can be lined up with the back of the bearing holder for reference when you adjust camber track side.

-Vorshlag camber plate components are CNC machined in-house, and this F22 design includes more components than any previous design we have built to date.
-This product entry includes an OEM style upper spring perch shown above, which matches the factory front spring diameter as well as all lowering springs offered for the F22 BMW.
-And while this design is unique to the OEM sized spring, it can easily be upgraded to coilover spring use if you ever upgrade your dampers and springs to 2.25", 60mm, or 2.5" ID coilover springs.
-Call us for the alternate spring perches if or when you need to reconfigure them.
+Vorshlag camber plate components are CNC machined in-house, and this F2X/F3X design uses a LOT more aluminum than any previous design we have built to date, and metal prices are up 100% in the past few years.
+This product entry includes an OEM style upper spring perch we also CNC machine, which matches the factory front spring diameter as well as all lowering springs offered for the F2X/F3X BMW.

-This design can add up to 2.5° of additional negative camber, which keeps the outside front tires flatter when cornering, reducing tire wear and increasing cornering grip.
-Adding negative camber is one of the FIRST modifications racers do to their cars, and the F22 chassis needs it just like so many others.
+This design can add up to 3.5° of additional negative camber, which keeps the outside front tires flatter when cornering, reducing tire wear and increasing cornering grip.
+Adding negative camber is one of the FIRST modifications racers do to their cars, and the F chassis BMW needs it just like so many others.

-- Compatible with all OEM diameter factory and aftermarket (lowering) springs for BMW F22
+- Compatible with all OEM diameter factory and aftermarket (lowering) springs for BMW F2X/F3X

 - Installs with basic hand tools, no chassis modifications required.